BroadSoft-Xtended/DeveloperPortalDocs/Hub/GettingStarted.md

 <img src="https://puu.sh/ueTZi/f962e859f1.png" alt="Drawing" style="width: 600px;"/>

-You will notice that there are no contextual items that show up.
-That is because the code calls the app 'HelloWorld' and you named it something different.
-For me, I would have to replace all instances of 'helloWorld' in app.js with 'testjonnn'
+You may notice that there are no contextual items that show up.
+If this happens, please check the route definitions in app.js to make sure they match the app name you created or that they take the appName anonymously.
+(IE: ../:appName/...)

 Run this command with your app name.

+## 7. Push an update to your

+As you continue to improve your app, you will need to update your codebase and push it to heroku.
+This can be done with the following two commands:

 ```
-sed -i '' 's#helloWorld#testjonn#' app.js
 git add . && git commit -am 'getting contextual working'
 git push heroku master
 ```